eip-home/eip-headers/draft-eip-headers-definitions.md

 Two classes of EIP Identifies are defined, Short and Long Identifiers.
 Short Identifiers are 16 bits Identifiers.
 Long Identifiers are Nx32 bits long (N>=1).
 Long Identifiers can be further structured according to the specific use case.
+EIP Long Identifiers can also be used to carry sequence numbers or transaction identifiers to identify a specific packet or a specific transaction.

 ### EIP Short Identifier LTV